Skip to Main Content

 Blood products are most often donated by volunteer blood donors.
 Sometimes a friend or family member donates blood for a specific patient.
 In some cases, the patient’s own blood can be used.

-Blood banks take careful steps to make sure that blood is safe.
+Blood banks take steps to make sure that blood is safe:

 • Blood banks type and match blood products to make sure they are compatible with the patient’s blood.

 • Donated blood is tested for several types of infections.
-If the blood is positive for one of these infections, the blood is not used.
+If the blood is positive for any of these infections, the blood is not used.

 • Blood may also be screened for certain antibodies.